libavg/libavg/sphinxdoc/misc.rst

         .. py:attribute:: y

+        .. py:classmethod:: angle(p1, p2) -> float

+            Returns the angle between the two vectors :py:attr:`p1` and :py:attr:`p2` in the range 0 and 2*pi, with 0 being the positive x axis.
+Angles run clockwise.

         .. py:method:: getAngle() -> float

             Returns the direction of the vector as an angle between pi and -pi, with